williamdemeo/Math700Spring2014/README.md

 No prior programming experience is required for this course, and the computing component of the course will be optional.
 This is a graduate math course, so it will be taught from a more abstract and general perspective than undergraduate linear algebra.
 However, one of the best ways to develop a deeper understanding of the material is to use the computer to experiment with and apply the methods.
 For this, we will use a number of programming languages, depending in part on student backgrounds and interests.
 These will most likely include Matlab/Octave, Sage/Python, and C/LAPACK.

 **Course topics in more detail:**
-Below is a list of some of the topics we will cover.
-In addition to these, we will cover vector spaces over finite fields, the

 1. Fields.
 2. Vector spaces and algebras over a field, isomorphism theorems.